Abundance-age relations with red clump stars in open clusters: Conclusions

 Clusters are good complements to solar twins to investigate trends of chemical abundance ratios with age.
 Their ages can be estimated with high precision through their color magnitude diagrams plus the information of \emph{Gaia} parallaxes, therefore they allow to probe outside the local bubble.

 We have homogeneously analyzed high-resolution spectra from \NGoodstars\ red clump stars in \NClusters\ open clusters ranging ages between 140 Myr and 7 Gyr and metallicities between -0.2 to 0.2 dex.
 We derive atmospheric parameters with typical uncertainties of 18 K in $\teff$ and 0.045 dex in $\logg$.
 We retrieve abundances of \NElements\ chemical species using a line-by-line technique using spectral synthesis fitting for all stars with respect to a giant in the Hyades cluster.
-Then we transform to solar-scaled abundances using a solar twin of the Hyades analyzed with respect to the Sun.
+Then we transform to solar-scaled abundances using a solar analogue of the Hyades analyzed with respect to the Sun.
 This has proven to be a useful way to retrieve high-precision abundances of stars of different spectral types inside a cluster, without the need of observing solar twins, which are fainter.
 We retrieve cluster mean abundances with typical scatters of 0.02 dex in most of the elements, except for heavy elements, for which dispersions are larger.

 We analyze the behaviour of [X/Fe] abundances with $\log Age$.
-Elements from Na to Zn exhibit generally flat trends, with large scatters in Mn, Cu and Zn.
+Elements from Na to Zn exhibit generally flat trends, with large scatters in Mn, Cu and Zn, and remarkable zeropoints in Na, Mn and Zn.
 We find a knee in most neutron capture elements at around 1 Gyr, followed by a decreasing trend of abundance with $\log Age$, particularly in Ba, Ce, Y, Nd, Zr and Mo.
 The mentioned elements exhibit a plateau at young ages ($<1$ Gyr) with different values (Ba being the largest one at $\sim$0.4 dex).